evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Cargo Capacity and Towing Ability

 The trunk offers a cargo capacity of 574 liters (20.3 CU FT).
 With the rear seat folded down, this expands to 1283 liters (45.3 CU FT).
+On the roof, you can load up to 75 kg (165.3 lbs).
 Additionally, there is a frunk (front trunk) with a storage capacity of 43 liters (1.5 CU FT).

 The vehicle’s maximum weight is 2015 kg (4442 lbs), with a base weight of 1563 kg (3446 lbs).
 This allows for a maximum load of 452 kg (996 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.